What Are The Basic Tools Required For Bead Making?

 Mandrels.
 Mandrels are metal rods available in various shapes and sizes.
 Molten glass is applied to the mandrel, which is then turned to form a glass bead.
 Naturally, a 5mm mandrel will leave behind a 5mm hole in the bead.

-Bead release is a liquid solution that stops glass beads from permanently sticking to the mandrel.
-Mandrels are dipped into bead release, and then dried overnight or in the flame depending on the brand of bead release.
+Bead release is a liquid solution that stops glass beads from permanently sticking to the metal mandrel.
+Mandrels are dipped into bead release, and then dried overnight or in the flame - depending on the brand of bead release.

 To remove the bead from the mandrel, you dip both into water, which causes the bead release to 'flake away', allowing you to slide the bead off.